Maria Caterina Brignole

-Maria Caterina Brignole (or Marie-Christine de Brignole; 7 October 1737 – 18 March 1813) was Princess consort of Monaco by marriage to Honoré III, Prince of Monaco.
+Maria Caterina Brignole (or Marie-Christine de Brignole; 7 October 1737 – 18 March 1813) was Princess of Monaco by marriage to Prince Honoré III.

-She separated from her husband in 1770: he died in 1795, and in 1798 she married Louis Joseph de Bourbon, Prince de Condé.
+Maria Caterina separated from her husband in 1770.
+Honoré died in 1795, and in 1798, she married Louis Joseph, Prince of Condé.

 Life

 Early life

 Born into the illustrious House of Brignole-Sale, Maria Caterina was the daughter of Giuseppe Brignole-Sale, Marquis di Groppoli, and Maria Anna Balbi, daughter of Francesco Maria Balbi, who had been Doge of Genoa in 1732.
 As her father was the Genovese ambassador to France, Maria Caterina and her mother frequented the salons of Paris and the royal court of Versailles.
-Her biographer, Philippe Paul, Comte de Ségur, called Maria Caterina "the most beautiful woman in France".

 In 1755, a marriage was proposed between Maria Caterina and Prince Honoré III of Monaco.
 Honoré III had previously been the lover of her mother, but wished to marry to provide an heir to his throne, and was attracted by Maria Caterina's beauty.

 The Prince had declined many marriage proposals, but was willing to marry Maria Caterina because of her beauty and dowry.
 Her father, however, disagreed because of the bad reputation of Prince Honoré as well as the prospect of the Prince inheriting his fortune.
-He relented only after intervention by King Louis XV of France and Madame de Pompadour, giving his consent in late 1756.